Praneesh-Gattadi/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 # API-INTEGRATION-AND-DATA-VISUALIZATION

-*COMPANY*: CODTECH IT SOLUTIONS

-*NAME*: Gattadi Praneesh

-*INTERN ID*: CT04DM1319

-*DOMAIN*: Python Programming

-*DURATION*: 4 Weeks

-*MENTOR*: NEELA SANTOSH

 # Weather Dashboard with Streamlit & OpenWeatherMap API

 This project is a Weather Dashboard built using Python and Streamlit.
 It integrates with the OpenWeatherMap API to fetch real-time weather data, and uses Matplotlib for data visualization.
 The dashboard displays current weather conditions along with mock historical trends for temperature, humidity, and precipitation.

 ## Features